Frequently Asked Questions

 Any EWU employees is required to report Title IX complaints to the Title IX Coordinator within 24 hours.
 This includes EWU Police Officers or any non-confidential resource listed.
 Employees at CAPS are the only on campus EWU resource not required to report.

-Information reported to the EWUPD will be shared with EWU's Title IX Coordinator and the student conduct process (if student involved) because EWUPD employees are required to report all Title IX incidents.
-Information reported to any other law enforcement agency (Cheney PD, Spokane PD, Sheriffs) will be used if the law enforcement agency agrees to share the information with EWU.
+Information reported to the EWU Police Department will be shared with EWU's Title IX Coordinator and will be used in both the investigative and hearing process.
+Information reported to any other law enforcement agency (e.g. Cheney Police Department, Spokane Police Department, or Spokane County Sheriff) will be used if the law enforcement agency agrees to share the information with EWU or if one of the parties provides the information to EWU.

 The Department of Education's Office for Civil Rights (OCR), is designated as an external reporting agency for the educational community and complaints related to Title IX or other forms of discrimination.
 However, you may also report to the Equal Employment Opportunity Commission, and the Washington State Human Rights Commission.

 Simply being under the influence of alcohol or drugs does not mean you were unable to provide consent.
 However, if you were "incapacitated" due to alcohol / drugs you would not have been able to give consent.
-Incapacitation is an extreme level of intoxication where due to the level of intoxication you are unable to provide consent.
+Incapacitation describes a level of intoxication where a person is unable to provide consent.
 Please refer to the definitions section for a complete definition of incapacitation.

 By reporting the incident to the university, we can connect you to a number of support options available on campus including help with academic problems, class schedules, financial aid, housing arrangements, transportation, and assistance in receiving health and counseling services.
 You are NOT required to provide additional information about the incident or participate in a university investigation in order to receive services.
 Our primary goal is to help, and we will always respect your decision to share, or not share, any aspect of your situation with us.